rizinorg/rizin/doc/macos.md

 	$ sys/install.sh /custom/prefix

-To install bindings you will need to install r2, valac, valabind and swig.
-The whole process can be automated by using scripts under sys/

-	$ rz_pm -s python

 Code Signing
 ------------

 After Mac OS X 10.6, binaries that need permissions to debug require to be signed and include a .plist describing them.
-The aforementioned `install.sh` script will install a new code signing certificate into the system keychain and sign r2 with it.
+The aforementioned `install.sh` script will install a new code signing certificate into the system keychain and sign rizin with it.
 Alternatively, you can manually create a code signing certificate by following the following steps:

 (Based on https://llvm.org/svn/llvm-project/lldb/trunk/docs/code-signing.txt)